bobbynguyen147/cloud-developer-capstone/README.md

 # cloud-developer-capstone

-This project using to add the Note, help people manage the task need to do daily.
+This project is used to add the Note, helping people manage the task need to do daily.
 ## Project Overview

 In this project I have implemented all the knowledge that I have learnt from the Udacity Cloud Developer program.
 In this project I have